Publishing Key Stage 2 and Key Stage 4 Results for Lonsdale School

 Every school has to publish their most recent Key Stage 2 and Key Stage 4 results on their school website.

-These include for KS2 the following details from the school’s most recent Key Stage 2 results:
+These include details from the school’s most recent Key Stage 2 results:

 - average progress scores in reading, writing and Maths

 - average ‘scaled scores’ in reading and Maths

 - percentage of pupils who achieved the expected standard or above in reading, writing and Maths

 - percentage of pupils who achieved a high level of attainment in reading, writing and Maths